oracle-livelabs/oci-migration/ebs-cm-landingzones/deploy/deploy.md

 ## Introduction

-In this lab, we will deploy Oracle E-Business Suite (EBS) Cloud Manager using the Marketplace application *Oracle E-Business Suite: Cloud Manager Deployment Stack for Landing Zones*.
+In this lab, we will deploy Oracle E-Business Suite (EBS) Cloud Manager using the Marketplace stack *Oracle E-Business Suite: Cloud Manager Deployment Stack for Landing Zones*.

 Estimated Lab Time: 30 minutes

-### About <Product/Technology> (Optional)
+### About Oracle E-Business Suite: Cloud Manager Deployment Stack for Landing Zones
-Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.
-Keep this section fairly concise.
-If you find yourself needing more than two sections/paragraphs, please utilize the "Learn More" section.
+This Resource Manager stack provisions a new Compute instance based on the Oracle E-Business Suite Cloud Manager Marketplace image and configures the Cloud Manager application to work with your tenancy.

 ### Objectives

 In this lab, you will:
 * Deploy and configure EBS Cloud Manager.
-* Verify log in into EBS Cloud Manager.
+* Verify and log in to EBS Cloud Manager.

 ### Prerequisites

 This lab assumes you have:
 * The tenancy admin user name and password
 * The following IAM with Identity Domains information documented in your `key-data.txt` file:
-    * `Cloud_Manager_Admin_Username`
+    * `Tenancy_Admin_Username`
-    * `Cloud_Manager_Admin_Password`
+    * `Tenancy_Admin_Password`
     * `Client_Tenant`
     * `Client_ID`
     * `Client_Secret`